 A little more about Anthropology at UNC

-- We have 4 full time anthropology faculty positions, 1 half time faculty position (shared with women's studies), and 2 adjunct (part-time) faculty.
+- We have 6 full time anthropology faculty positions and 3 adjunct (part-time) faculty.

 - We have an active, undergraduate Anthropology Club.